 Investigating the circumstances of workplace injuries to determine if a third party may be liable for additional damages beyond what was provided by workers' compensation benefits.

 - Helping calculate the amount of workers' compensation benefits that an injured worker should receive based on their injury or illness.
 This includes medical bills, lost wages, disability payments, etc., as well as any additional damages from a third-party claim if applicable.

 - Negotiating settlements on behalf of clients so they can get compensated quickly without having to go through long court proceedings involving multiple parties and legal procedures.

 - Advising clients about their rights under state law.
 This means helping clients understand what types of coverage are available for their particular situation, how much coverage they are eligible for, which deadlines must be met, and other important considerations regarding both employees’ rights and employers’ obligations.

 If you have been injured on the job, contact Alvandi Law Group to get started on filing a workers’ compensation claim and finding out what legal options are available to you in Orange County.
 Our attorneys can assist you with every aspect of your workers’ compensation claim.
-We are available to discuss your case.

 For experienced, no-cost insight into your workers’ compensation case, schedule a free consultation with our workers' compensation attorneys in Orange County by calling (800) 980-6905 or completing our contact form.